ambanum/disinfo.quaidorsay.fr/_pages/en/twitter-ads-transparency-center-assessment.md

 All the information provided by the Ads Transparency Center is tied to the interactive user interface.
 It cannot be downloaded as a file to be reused.

-This means that researchers that want to conduct quantitative studies on Twitter ads first have to reverse engineer the user interface of the Ads Transparency Center.
-This is time consuming, requires advanced computer skills and makes them risk violating Twitter terms.
+This means that researchers who want to conduct quantitative studies on Twitter ads first have to reverse engineer the user interface of the Ads Transparency Center.
+This is time consuming, requires advanced programming skills and entails potential violations of Twitter’s [Developer Agreement](https://developer.twitter.com/en/developer-terms/agreement) on reverse engineering.

 ### API is not documented